 QUESTIONS ABOUT WHAT IS ACCEPTED, NOT ACCEPTED AND HARD TO RECYCLE ITEMS

-How do I recycle my used batteries and old cell phone?
+How do I recycle my used household batteries and old cell phones?

 |Some apartments/condos participate in a battery/cell phone bucket program.
 These orange buckets (pictured) are normally found in common areas such as a lobby, multi-use room, mailroom, or clubhouse.
 If you don’t see one at your location, ask your Property Manager or owner to request a bucket from Recology.|

 You can also drop-off your batteries for free at participating locations within the RethinkWaste service area.
-For a map of drop-of locations and more information about battery disposal, visit our battery page.
+For a map of drop-off locations and more information about battery disposal, visit our battery page.

 How do I get rid of bulky items (appliances, furniture)?

-If you have items you want to get rid of that still may be of use to someone else, such as furniture, clothing, or other household items, please consider donating usable items to family/friends, local charity, or non-profit organization.
+If you have items you want to get rid of that still may be of use to someone else, such as furniture, clothing, or other household items, please consider donating usable items to family/friends, local charities, or non-profit organizations such as secondhand stores.
 Check RecycleStuff.org for donation locations.
-Other online resources, include Nextdoor, FreeCycle, and Craigslist.
+Other online resources include Nextdoor, FreeCycle, Facebook Marketplace, and Craigslist.

-Where can I dispose of my hazardous waste (latex and oil-based paint, fluorescent lights, cleaners, pesticides, and motor oil/filters)?
+Where can I dispose of my hazardous waste (Latex and oil-based paint, fluorescent lights, cleaners, aerosols cans, propane tanks, pesticides, and motor oil/filters)?

 San Mateo County’s Household Hazardous Waste Program helps residents responsibly dispose of their hazardous waste for free.
-Residents MUST schedule an appointment at smchealth.org/hhw or by calling (650) 363-4718.
+Residents MUST schedule an appointment at smchealth.org/hhw or by calling (650) 363-4718 (select option 3).
 For more options and information on hazardous waste disposal, visit our household hazardous waste page.